tbesnier/tbesnier.github.io/_pages/about.md

 I am currently a PhD student in Computer Science at the University of Lille, in France.
-My main focus is on geometry processing with deep learning, but I am interested in everything related to shapes and simulations.
+My main focus is on geometry processing with deep learning, but I am interested in everything related to shape analysis and 3D modeling.

 Specialization
 ======